kelvinyim0705/building_a_CICID_pipeline/README.md

 Docker Pipeline Plugin: Allows the use of Docker functionality within Jenkins Pipelines.

 To install this plugin:
-- On the Jenkins homepage, click Manage Jenkins.
+- On the Jenkins homepage, click `Manage Jenkins`.
-- Select Manage Plugins.
+- Select `Plugins`.
-- In the Available tab, search for Docker Pipeline.
+- In the Available tab, search for `Docker Pipeline`.
 - Check the plugin and then click Install without restart.
 <img width="1230" alt="Screenshot 2025-01-10 at 1 05 18 AM" src="https://github.com/user-attachments/assets/9fce8ac3-fe0d-40c4-b654-c03c6b424e79" />